laddha10/Git-Notifier/README.md

 where " * " depicts

-minute hour day month day-of-week repectively from left to right
+minute hour day month day-of-week repectively from left to right.